Root systems and diagram calculus. I. Regular extensions of Carter diagrams and the uniqueness of conjugacy classes: Classification of Carter diagrams

 \subsubsection{The Carter diagrams with cycles on $7$ vertices}

-There are only six $7$-vertex simply-laced Carter diagrams containing cycles, see Table \ref{tab_class_Carter}, $n = 7$.
-According to Section \ref{sec_D6b2}, the diagram $E_7(b_2)$ is equivalent to $E_7(a_2)$.
-Thus the diagram $E_7(b_2)$ is excluded from the list of Carter diagrams.
-Note that the diagrams (a) and (b) depicted in Fig. \ref{fig_impos_7-vertices} are not Carter diagrams since each of them contains the extended Dynkin diagram $\widetilde{D}_4$.
-The diagrams (c) and (d) are not Carter diagrams since for each of them there exist two cycles with the intersection of length $> 1$, see Proposition \ref{prop_two_cycles}.
-In order to see that (e) and (f) are not Carter diagrams, one can discard bold vertices and apply Proposition \ref{prop_two_cycles}, heading 2).
+There are only six $7$-vertex simply-laced Carter diagrams containing cycles, see Table \ref{tab_class_Carter}.
+According to \S\ref{sec_D6b2}, the diagram $E_7(b_2)$ is equivalent to $E_7(a_2)$.
+Thus, the diagram $E_7(b_2)$ is excluded from the list of Carter diagrams.
+Note that the diagrams $(a)$ and $(b)$ depicted in Fig. \ref{fig_impos_7-vertices} are not Carter diagrams since each of them contains the extended Dynkin diagram $\widetilde{D}_4$.
+The diagrams $(c)$ and $(d)$ are not Carter diagrams since for each of them there exist two cycles with the bridge of length $> 1$, contradicting Proposition \ref{prop_two_cycles}.
+In order to see that $(e)$ and $(f)$ are not Carter diagrams, one can discard bold vertices and apply Corollary \ref{cor_numb_ep}(i) as in \S\ref{sec_6_ver}.